Kent Creative (Kent Creative Arts CIC) is an independent cultural organisation based in Faversham, Kent, UK.

 Our Mission is to encourage, promote and reward creativity, support professional development and maximise the impact of the arts and culture on the wider community of Kent.

-Kent Creative is run by one-woman-band Nathalie Banaigs
+Kent Creative is run by Nathalie Banaigs

 French-born, Nathalie has over 25 years’ experience in project management in the media, arts and culture industry.
 She first pursued a career in television in France and in the UK before dedicating her focus on the wider creative community in Kent.